 We selected the best ceiling fan by focusing on a narrow range of criteria — fan size, the number of blades and blade styles, mounting options, controls, and accessories.
-While fan size is something you need to compare against the size of the room where you plan to install a ceiling fan, the remaining criteria will be important for anyone thinking of purchasing a ceiling fan.
+While fan size is something you need to compare against the size of the room where you plan to install a big ceiling fan, the remaining criteria will be important for anyone thinking of purchasing a ceiling fan.
 Blade styles refer to aesthetics and will be important if you’re focused on matching your ceiling fan to your decor.
 Meanwhile, mounting options are going to be critical whether you plan on flush mounting or downrod mounting your ceiling fan.
 And finally, controls will be important if you want a remote-controlled fan whereas accessories can add to your fan’s functionality.
+A fan in the warm months is as important as the best heaters in the cold months.
+That is why you need the best fans in your house.

 Because of the above, we selected the Hunter 53091 Indoor 52-Inch Ceiling Fan as our Top Pick.
 Although this model is best suited for larger rooms, it features the core functionality you need from a quality ceiling fan.
-This flush mounted fan comes with five blades and an optional light kit.
+This flush-mounted fan comes with five blades and an optional light kit.
 Included downrods help you properly install your fan, while the three speeds and reverse motor features help you create a comfortable environment and efficiently heat or cool your home.
+Also, feel free to see our guide on the best drying fan.

 Top 4 The Best Ceiling Fan